makinacorpus/php-corebus/README.md

     App\Domain\SomeBusiness\Listener\SayHelloListener: ~
 ```

-In all cases, you don't require any tags or such as long as you either
+In all cases, you don't require any tags or any other metadata as long as you
-extended the base class, or used the attributes.
+either extend the base class, or use the attributes.

 ## Register handlers using attributes